 Serving up strong but utterly delicious cocktails you’ll soon find yourself immersed in tequila heaven, struggling to climb to the exit and explore the rest of the cocktail bars Liverpool hosts.

 The Bastion Bar & Restaurant

-The perfect cocktail bar for football fans, The Bastion Bar & Restaurant offers a unique experience blending the history of Liverpool FC and its most famous manager with an elegant drinking experience in the centre of Liverpool.
+Following on in our guide to the best cocktail bars Liverpool offers is the perfect bar for football fans.
+The Bastion Bar & Restaurant offers a unique experience, blending the history of Liverpool FC and its most famous manager with an elegant drinking experience in the centre of Liverpool.